Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Limitations

 This work has several limitations.
 First, our study focused primarily on gender and cultural biases, while other types of social biases (e.g., racial, socioeconomic) remain unexplored, which can be studied using our flexible pipeline.
 Second, we mainly explored supervised fine-tuning, while other fine-tuning techniques such as RLHF and DPO can be studied in the future.
-Third, our experiments are based on Llama 3.1 and GPT-4o-mini due to the large volume of experiments and costs.
-Further explorations could be done on other models and datasets.
-Finally, this paper can be extended to multimodal models in the future.
+Third, due to the large volume of experiments covering two bias categories, six types, five ratios, ten tasks, and 17 datasets, as well as the associated costs, our core analysis focuses on LLaMA 3.1 and GPT-4o-mini, while additional models from the Qwen and DeepSeek series are included to broaden the empirical coverage.
+Nevertheless, our study is still not exhaustive across model families, training recipes, and alignment settings.
+Extending the analysis to more models, datasets, and multimodal settings is an important direction for future work.